jmayerdev/foreverinthebasement/README.md

 	1. In the pause menu, go to: Options > Video Settings > Shader Packs > photon-voxy-support.zip
 	2. Select & click Apply.
  	3. Press K in-game to quickly enable or disable shaders.

+If Voxy is not working in the End, type this command while in the End:
+/voxy import raw "saves/Forever in the Basement Voxy/DIM1/region"

 <h3 align="center">THATS IT!
 Find a mountain, look around, and have fun!</h3>
 <p align="center">Please report any issues, lag, or suggestions to Johnyams on Discord, or openly to #minecraft-chatroom</p>